Whose Kingdom?

 A Fulfilling Peace

 Jesus makes a proclamation in this Sunday’s Gospel.
 “This is the time of fulfillment.
 The Community of God is at hand.”
 By doing so Jesus shifts the meaning of fulfillment.
-People longed for centuries of promise to be realized in a time of fulfillment.
-They had been promised fulfillment in the form of a lone … Continue reading “A Fulfilling Peace”
+His listeners had long been taught of a promise that was to be realized in a time of fulfillment.
+The promised fulfillment was that of … Continue reading “A Fulfilling Peace”

 People Getting What They Deserve

 Someone getting what they deserve has an ominous tone to it.
 While it could indicate someone being rewarded, the sound of it feels more like someone is suffering as payback.
-Whichever the case, people getting what they deserve signifies an exacting judgment to ensure fairness.
-Jesus’ parable this Sunday is about a landowner who doesn’t … Continue reading “People Getting What They Deserve”
+People getting what they deserve signifies an exacting judgment.
+Jesus’ parable this Sunday is about a landowner who does not make exacting judgments.
+He gives … Continue reading “People Getting What They Deserve”

 Treasures

 St. Lawrence, whose feast day is next week, fits well with Jesus’ teaching this Sunday; “the Community of God is like a treasure.”
-Lawrence lived in Rome and was a deacon among disciples (?225-258).
+Lawrence lived in Rome and was a disciple of Jesus (?225-258).
 He served his faith community by caring for those who were poor, distributing the goods of the community to people according … Continue reading “Treasures”

 Foresight